Dealing With Focal Migraines When You Have Health Anxiety

-Actually, it’s migraine that’s trying to kill me.
-And it’s not the Scottish summer per se, but all the thundery, humid weather that tends to be pretty much all we get in these here parts at this time of year.
+As much as I love summer, it doesn’t always love me: especially the kind of thundery, humid weather than can be common in this part of Scotland during the so-called summer months.
 The thundery weather gives me migraines, you see.
 Migraines give me health anxiety.
 Health anxiety gives me stress.
 Stress gives me migraines.
 And the beat goes on…

-- Asda (the one near us has flickering strip lights and acres of reflective white floor.
+Supermarkets (The one I use most often has flickering strip lights and acres of reflective white floor.
 It’s migraine-tastic, baby!)

-The first migraine of this summer arrived almost exactly a year to the day since the first migraine of last summer.
-I was cleaning the kitchen with bleach at the time (other things that can trigger migraines: strong smells), having just eaten a cheese salad, and was fretting about how the hell I was supposed to find time to cut the grass, finish my work for today, start my feature on weddings for The Scotsman, pick bits of fluff off the stair carpet with my bare hands, walk the dog and also: clean the kitchen with bleach.
-I turned around from the dark living room to the kitchen window, which was filled with sunlight (bright lights, you see) and WHAM!
+My last migraine, for instance, started when I was busy cleaning the kitchen with bleach (Other things that can trigger migraines: strong smells), having just eaten a cheese salad, and while fretting about how the hell I was supposed to find time to do all of the things I had to do that day and also: clean the kitchen with bleach.
+I turned around from the dark living room to the kitchen window, which was filled with sunlight (Bright lights, you see) and WHAM!
 Migraine now arriving, please clear your schedule…

 Of course, being the hypochondriac that I am, I was immediately convinced that, even although the flashing lights and blind spots in my vision were exactly the same as every other migraine I’ve ever had, this was not, in fact, a migraine at all, but was a brain tumour.
 “Terry,” I called, panic stricken, “come quickly, I’m having a brain tumour”.
 The divorce comes through in a few months, apparently, and Doctor Amber is available for consultations any time you like.

-IMPORTANT NOTE: No one leave comments on this entry saying, “Oh, my mother’s auntie’s cousin’s dog’s sister used to get migraines, but it turned out she had a brain tumour and then she died!”
-Trust me, I don’t want to know…)
+My migraine-related anxiety might be more-or-less under control these days, but it doesn’t take much to tip me over the edge again, so I’d like to politely request that no one leave comments on this post saying, “Oh, my mother’s auntie’s cousin’s dog’s sister used to get migraines, but it turned out she had a brain tumour and then she died!”
+Trust me, I don’t want to know…